ASzc/tungsten/README.md

 ## Install

-Tungsten requires the following packages: `curl`, `xmlstarlet`, and `bash`.
+Tungsten requires the following packages: `curl`, `jq`, and `bash`, as well as the POSIX `iconv` command, which is often provided by libc packages like `glibc`.
 Provided that these are installed, the script can be run in-place, or included in your PATH.

 ## Changelog

+### 2.0

+* Swap `xmlstarlet` dependency out for `jq` (JSON backend instead of XML).
+This avoids a class of bugs from XML handling.
+* Support for simple queries without an API Key.
+Thanks to @theblazehen

 ### 1.1
 *   Add XML un-escape to fix seeing things like `&amp;` in the results